-Aggregated data and intermediate results transported on the analytics bus have a higher information density than data from the data bus.
+Data transported on the analytics bus have a higher information density than data from the data bus.
 The number of processing pipelines and the type of used algorithms determines the computational effort.
 These get instantiated by the cognition module and are expected to use a significant amount of the available processing power.
-Consequently, the analytics bus distributes knowledge, models, and results from the model application, the monitoring module, and the business logic to derive commands to adjust the system.
+Consequently, the analytics bus hosts knowledge, models, and results from the model application, the monitoring module, and the business logic to derive commands to adjust the system.